anuragmathur1/awslamp/README.md

 -> Run the script deploy.sh with an argument which is the env name Example : ./deploy.sh dev  OR ./deploy.sh prod

-# There is a sample parameter file for prod and dev, which has parameters that can be changed.
+### There is a sample parameter file for prod and dev, which has parameters that can be changed.
-# deploy.sh changes the params yml file to a json file
+### deploy.sh changes the params yml file to a json file
-# The json file is then used with the create-stack and update-stack command for parameter inputs.
+### The json file is then used with the create-stack and update-stack command for parameter inputs.

+## ToDo :
+1. Create an Alias for the lamp dns record
+2. Tighten up the SGs
+3. Tighten up NACLs
+4. Least privilige for IAM instance profile
+5. Divide the stack into multiple stacks.